PeterNaydenov/dt-toolbox/README.md

 ```

 ::: warning
-Internal representation is '*LIKE*' flat model but not the data-type itself.
-Model `flat` is array with two elements: structure and value `[structure, value]`.
+Internal representation is '*LIKE*' flat data-type but not the data-type itself.
+Type `flat` is array with two elements: structure and value `[structure, value]`.
 Internal representation has these two elements but they are like props. `dt = { structure, value }`.
 :::